 - Price – 5 – The BigCommerce plugin requires paying for a monthly plan based on your revenue.

-- 3rd Party Apps And Integrations – 8 – BigCommerce is a popular shopping cart and is well supported by 3rd party developers.
+- 3rd Party Apps And Integrations – 8 – BigCommerce is a popular ecommerce platform and is well supported by 3rd party developers.

 - Support And Maintenance – 10 – BigCommerce takes care of all of the technical heavy lifting for your online store.

 Ecommerce Plugin #2: WooCommerce

 WooCommerce is the most popular WordPress ecommerce plugin in the world and it’s free to use just like WordPress.